Syfou/HalfstackOrigins/README.md

 This is a Fabric mod so you will need the Fabric Loader and Fabric API: https://fabricmc.net Pehkui, for the resizing https://www.curseforge.com/minecraft/mc-mods/pehkui

-1.0 added loong Origin
+1.0 added Loong Origin

 1.1 added Fairy Origin

-1.1.0 Fixed Fairy Origin
+1.1.0 Fixed Fairy Origin bugs

+1.2 added Tonttu Origin